3. Understanding Spatial Indexes

 If all has gone to plan, you should have something like the following:

-Minimum distance to water in Gulu District is 2m.
+Minimum distance to water in Gulu District: 2m.

-Mean distance to water in Gulu District is 863m.
+Mean distance to water in Gulu District: 863m.

 Plotting the Map

-Now we have completed our analysis, it is time to map it!
-Plotting this map is nothing that you haven’t seen before in weeks 1 and 2, but be sure to have a read through and making sure that you understand it - as you will have to be able to plot maps on your own soon:
+Plotting this map is nothing that you haven’t seen before in weeks 1 and 2, but be sure to have a read through and make sure that you understand it - as you will have to be able to plot maps on your own soon:

 from matplotlib_scalebar.scalebar import ScaleBar